English, German and French second-hand books on golf and its continental kindred games colf, crosse and mail. Click here!

 early 1900s.

-Still much has not yet been discovered of the ancient
+much has not yet been discovered about the ancient history of the

-history of the related games.
-Researching these subjects would add to the
+related games.
+Researching these subjects would add to the knowledge of

 The publication (format 18 x 26 cm) contains 280 pages with over 200 pictures in full colour and black-and-white.